ngafur/MPC_MultiRobot_Motion_Planning/README.md

 #### Simulation

-The following videos are simulated using Gazebo, illustrating how the algorithm can be scaled to a larger system with two additional robots.
-The videos demonstrate the robots engaging in tasks such as picking, sorting, and placing objects with seamless coordination and efficiency.
+The following videos are simulated using the simultion environment Gazebo, illustrating how the algorithm can be scaled to a larger system up to four robots.
+The videos demonstrate cooperation between the robots performing pick-and-place tasks with seamless coordination and efficiency.

 ##### The structure comprises two UR3 robots
 <p align="center">